Romie000/yandex_practicum/README.md

 # yandex_practicum
-Projects I made during my education at Yandex.Practicum
+Some of the projects I made during my education at Yandex.Practicum